alexmickelson/alexmickelson.github.io/_posts/2020-02-03-railway-pattern.md

 Also Know as Railway Oriented Programming

+## The problem

+Whenever a program throws an exception it expects whoever called it to be ready to appropriately catch the error.
+The code we write has no control over who calls it.
+We do, however, have control over the code that we call.
+The Railway Pattern is a way to send error handling down the call stack (to code you control) instead of throwing exceptions up the call stack (to code you don't control).

 ## What is it?

 The Railway Pattern is when every function in your code has 2 paths: A happy path, and a failure path.